aciccarello/ciccarello.me/_posts/notes/2022-11-11-federation-begins.md

 slug: federation-begins
 eleventyExcludeFromCollections: null
 ---
-Thanks to snarfed.org my website should now be discoverable as @anthony@ciccarello.me on federated ActivityPub services like Mastodon.
+Thanks to snarfed.org my website should now be discoverable as @anthony@www.ciccarello.me on federated ActivityPub services like Mastodon.
 I'm still ironing out the kinks but I'm impressed by everything fed.brid.gy supports